darrylad/LoFo/README.md

-# lofo
+# LoFo

-An app that helps report lost items to the security.
+An app that helps report lost and found items to the security.

 Created inside of Google Developers Students Club, Indian Institute of Technology, Indore.

 ## Getting Started